C5T/Current/Karl/README.md

 *Your service should be up and running.
 Up and running, Karl!*

-Karl is Current's monitoring, alerting, and continous integration service.
+Karl is Current's monitoring, alerting, and continuous integration service.

 ## Motivation